daimlertruck/dt-ui/CONTRIBUTING.md

 ### 3.3.
 Code Reviews

-Every PR should be reviewed by at least two reviewers before being merged to the main/develop branch.
+Every PR should be reviewed by at least two reviewers before being merged to the main branch.

 After each review, and every time the developer need to perform a fix on the branch, it should create a new [fixup commit](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---fixupamendrewordltcommitgt).
 This allows the reviewers keep a track on what was changed and can easily continue their review process.

 After the review process is completed and before merging the branch, all discussions should be resolved by the one that opened them.
 This way, everyone is aware if the discussion is finished or if there is something pending.
 Besides that, and after merging the branch, the developer should also rebase the branch with the main/develop branch using the `autosquash` commit, so that all fixups' commits are squashed with its respective parent commit.

 After all of this, the branch is ready to be merged using `rebase and merge`.

+### 3.4.
+Preview Link

+After a PR is opened, a deploy to the github pages gets triggered and a Preview Link is added to the PR description.
+This will enable developers and designers to see the changes and review accordingly.

 ### 4. Versioning